CitrusLL/dat250-jpa-tutorial/src/main/java/no/hvl/dat250/jpa/tutorial/dat250-expass4.md

 There were also a lot of hibernate expressions with something about constraints and foregin keys.

 Output is at the bottom of the file

-The execution would also fail because of some TODO refferances in main.

 ## Other
 Code: